-As of the date of this Quarterly Report on Form 10-Q we are in the process of implementing the following steps of our remediation plan.
+As of the date of this Quarterly Report on Form 10-Q we have completed the following steps of our remediation plan.

-- We continue to hire additional technical accounting resources with public company experience to enhance our accounting and financial reporting function. - We continue to engage third-party resources to supplement our resources and current processes where needed. - We are continuing to design and refine adequate review procedures and implement improved processes and controls related to the statement of cash flows.
+- We have hired additional technical accounting resources with public company experience to enhance our accounting and financial reporting function, including a director of accounting within our controllership organization and a tax manager during the third quarter of 2022.
+In addition to the personnel we have hired, we will continue to engage third-party resources to supplement our resources where needed. - We have redesigned and implemented control activities, including controls related to additional management reviews, related to the statement of cash flows.